carl-wallace/pbyk-book/src/2_command_line.md

 Utilities:
-  -y, --list-yubikeys  Lists available YubiKey devices, if any -r, --reset-yubikey  Resets the indicated YubiKey to a default state using a management key expected by Purebred applications
+  -y, --list-yubikeys  Lists available YubiKey devices, if any -v, --list-vscs      Lists available virtual smart card (VSC) devices, if any -r, --reset-device   Resets the indicated device to a default state using a management key expected by Purebred applications
   -i, --interactive    Run pbyk as command line app

 Logging: